 … And make sure to delve deeper at Museo de la Catedral

-If you want to understand more about this building that has risen from the ashes, then make sure to stop by the cathedral’s museum.
-Here you can learn a bit more about daily life at the basilica.
+If you want to understand more about this building that has risen from the ashes, stop by the cathedral’s museum.
+Here, you can learn more about daily life at the basilica.

-A visit will include a 45-minute bilingual tour that will explain everything from the religious paintings to the exquisite church organ.
-To finish it all off, you’ll be treated to a visit to the rooftop for views out over the city and the surrounding areas.
+A visit will include a 45-minute bilingual tour explaining everything from the religious paintings to the exquisite church organ.
+To finish it all off, you’ll be treated to a visit to the rooftop for views of the city and the surrounding areas.

 Take a look at the Iglesia de la Compañía

-The cathedral isn’t the only religious building in Arequipa, of course; there are many more, one being this 16th-century Jesuit church.
+Of course, the cathedral isn’t the only religious building in Arequipa; there are many more, one being this 16th-century Jesuit church.
 Situated in the same square as the cathedral, and although smaller in stature, it is no less impressive.

 Do some shopping at Claustros de la Compañía